 For examples of different advice types, and the conditions that cause AM to return advices, see AM's Authorization guide.
-For information about supported advice types in IG, see Using Advices From Policy Decisions.
+For information about supported advice types in IG, refer to PolicyEnforcementFilter.

 Default: The value of url in amService

 Authentication can be performed in the following ways: